trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

      max-tokens="256" box-rows="18"
      model-temp="0.2" ></div>

-### Third attempt: Least to Most
+### Third attempt: Least to Most (single prompt)

 With Least to Most prompting, we augment the Chain of Thought concept by reformulating the individual steps to restate the previously concatenated result.
 This simplifies each step to concatenating only a single new letter.
-This leads to good performance all the way to word 12 or more words.
+This leads to good performance all the way to 12 or more words.

 This approach may look very similar to Chain of Thought, but it is conceptually very different.
 Here, at every step, we introduce the previous concatenation.
 In the case of "think, machine, learning", instead of concatenating the letters "k", "e", "g" individually, it will concatenate "k" and "e", then "ke" and "g".
-As a result of this reintroduction of the previous step, the model can now generalize to much longer chains because it now carries the result incrementally along and only needs to do a small amount of work at each step.
+As a result of this reintroduction of the previous work, the model can now generalize to much longer chains because it carries the result incrementally along and only needs to do a small amount of work at each step.

 <div trydyno-embed="" openai-model="text-davinci-003"
      initial-prompt="Q: think, machine\nA: The last letter of &#34;think&#34; is &#34;k&#34;.
 The last letter of &#34;machine&#34; is &#34;e&#34;.
 Concatenating &#34;k&#34; and &#34;e&#34; gives &#34;ke&#34;.
 So &#34;think, machine&#34; output &#34;ke&#34;.\n\nQ: think, machine, learning\nA: &#34;think, machine&#34; outputs &#34;ke&#34;.
 The last letter of &#34;learning&#34; is &#34;g&#34;.
 Concatenating &#34;ke&#34; and &#34;g&#34; gives &#34;keg&#34;.
 So &#34;think, machine, learning&#34; is &#34;keg&#34;.\n\nQ: transformer, language\nA: The last letter of &#34;transformer&#34; is &#34;r&#34;.
 The last letter of &#34;language&#34; is &#34;e&#34;.
 Concatenating &#34;r&#34; and &#34;e&#34; gives &#34;re&#34;.
 So &#34;transformer, language&#34; is &#34;re&#34;.\n\nQ: transformer, language, vision\nA: &#34;transformer, language&#34; outputs &#34;re&#34;.
 The last letter of &#34;vision&#34; is &#34;n&#34;.
 Concatenating &#34;re&#34; and &#34;n&#34; gives &#34;ren&#34;.
 So &#34;transformer, language, vision&#34; is &#34;ren&#34;.\n\nQ: foo,bar,baz,blip,learn,prompting,world,shaking,event,dancefloor,prisma,giraffe\nA:"